A Hierarchical Bayesian Analysis of Neutron-Skin Thicknesses and Implications for the Symmetry-Energy Slope: EDF bridge: mapping to

 \section{EDF bridge: mapping $\Delta r_{np}(N)$ to $(J,L)$}

 Using an isotopic chain provides leverage in the isospin-asymmetry variable $I$ and thus constrains not only an overall offset but also the slope of $\Delta r_{np}$ versus $N$ (or $I$).
 This reduces degeneracies with surface terms and enhances discrimination among Energy Density Functionals (EDFs).
 Empirically, within common EDF families, the correlation between $\Delta r_{np}$ in neutron-rich Sn isotopes and $L$ is particularly strong.
 Many EDFs show a $J$-$L$ correlation, which means skin data can indirectly restrict $J$, but typically with larger degeneracy.
+The present analysis employs a set of non-relativistic EDFs to ensure internal consistency and controlled variation of model parameters.
+Inclusion of relativistic models would broaden the theoretical uncertainty and may slightly shift the inferred symmetry-energy parameters, but is not expected to alter the qualitative conclusions.